dankmrpanda/UCR-Transportation/README.md

 `heatmap test.py`: initial testing for heatmap creation

+`natCode.py`: most updated file, used for testing but should be main file to run

-`heatmap.py`: main file to run, generates heatmap according to datasets
+`heatmap.py`: stable file to run, generates heatmap according to datasets

 `tensor creation.py`: testing for tensor array creation, has logic in comments